|Dec 28 2023

-Folies de Paris et de Hollywood is one of our favorite vintage magazines, and though we have a tall stack of them we don't share them nearly as often as we should.
-The scanning and painstaking reassembly of the pages in Photoshop has something to do with that, but one of our upcoming New Year's resolutions is to try and get more of these up on the site.
+Folies de Paris et de Hollywood is one of our favorite vintage magazines, and though we have a tall stack of them, we don't share them nearly as often as we should.
 Today you're seeing the front and rear cover plus assorted interior bits from issue #506, which appeared in 1972.
 You get the usual burlesque dancers, prancers, and vixens, along with a centerfold featuring Margaret Nolan not looking quite her normal self (but it's her).
 See more from Folies de Paris et de Hollywood by clicking its keywords just below.

 Below you see an issue of Folies de Paris et de Hollywood that was published yesterday in 1966.
 The cover star is popular glamour model Margaret Nolan, aka Vicki Kennedy, who also appears inside.
 More on her and Folies later.